 What is your role here?

-I’m a project manager.
+I’m the Director of Residential Design.
 I tried to describe it to my mom, who has no idea what I do every day.
 But she loves classical music.
 So I said, the architect is like a conductor.
 We have our own artistry.
 We have a vision for how the whole orchestra is supposed to sound.
 We may or may not be able to play some of the instruments.
 But we’re in charge of making sure that everybody works together and that the sound that comes out is what we think in our head.
 That, I think, was the first time that she understood what I did.

 When you were young, did you know you wanted to be an architect?